South Korea and the World Bank: South Korea's Representation and Power in the World Bank.

 South Korea is in the constituency group EDS09 with Australia, Cambodia, Kiribati, Republic of Korea, Republic of the Marshall Islands, Federated States of Micronesia, Mongolia, Nauru, New Zealand, Palau, Papua New Guinea, Samoa, Solomon Islands, Tuvalu, and Vanuatu.
-The current Executive Director of this constituency is Kunil Hwang, he has serve this position since November 2018.
+The current Executive Director of this constituency is Kunil Hwang, he has served in this position since November 2018.

 As of the most updated information, the voting power of South Korea in the World Bank Groups are: